Theo Todman's Web Page - Notes Pages

 Thesis - Current Stance

-The purpose of this Note is to provide a periodic refocusing of what my thoughts and beliefs about the topic of Personal Identity currently are.
+- The purpose of this Note is to provide a periodic refocusing of what my thoughts and beliefs about the topic of Personal Identity currently are.
 Previous versions can be found from the list below.
-This version has links to the various other Notes that expand further on the issues raised, and supply extensive reading lists.
-While very often these Notes are of the “promissory” variety, the links will remind me to improve them as needed.

-- What are we1?
+- What are we6?
 This is one of the most important questions we need to ask ourselves.
 Just what kind of things are we?
 The question is closely related to a similar one: just what sort of adventures can individuals such as ourselves survive?
 This second question sheds light on the first for if there are certain contingencies that we think we would – or would not – survive, when a typical member of that kind would not – or would – survive, then that kind may not represent what we really think we are.
 Of course, we might be wrong in our estimations, but at least this will raise the question.

-- Before proceeding further we have to say something brief and sketchy about identity and persistence29.
-“Identity” – in the sense of “numerical identity30” – is a relation a thing holds to itself and to nothing else.
+- Before proceeding further we have to say something brief and sketchy about identity and persistence44.
+“Identity” – in the sense of “numerical identity45” – is a relation a thing holds to itself and to nothing else.
 A is identical to B if A and B are the very same thing.
 It is an equivalence relation, being transitive, reflexive and idempotent; and, many of the sticking points in the philosophy of personal identity arise from this fact.

 - It has nothing to do with “identity” as a sociological concept such as national identity, sexual identity or identification with a particular group.

-- Finally, it has nothing to do with “exact similarity33”: my television may be “identical” to yours, but that doesn’t mean I can have yours if mine breaks.
+- Finally, it has nothing to do with “exact similarity49”: my television may be “identical” to yours, but that doesn’t mean I can have yours if mine breaks.
 They are – or were, when manufactured – exactly similar, but are distinct.

 - In the above I have assumed at least three things.

 - Secondly, that we exist.
-This would seem hardly worth mentioning, other than that certain philosophers – nihilists39 – have argued that we (whatever we are) or – for similar reasons – various common things like hands – don’t exist.
+This would seem hardly worth mentioning, other than that certain philosophers – nihilists58 – have argued that we (whatever we are) or – for similar reasons – various common things like hands – don’t exist.

 - Finally, I assume that things do indeed persist, at least some of the time.